 - Space: If you have limited space at home or need a self-massage tool that’s easy to take with you on the go, a tennis ball is a more portable option.

-- Level of pressure: If you prefer a deeper massage with more pressure, a foam roller may be the better option.
+- Level of pressure: If you prefer a deeper massage with more pressure, a foam roller may be the better option Vs a tennis ball.

 - Personal preference: Ultimately, the decision comes down to personal preference.
 Some people may prefer the feeling of using a foam roller, while others may find a tennis ball more effective.

-Here are some common questions people have about using a tennis ball vs foam roller for self-massage:
+Here are some common questions people have about using a foam roller vs the other for self-massage tool, a tennis ball:

 Q: Can a tennis ball be used to foam roll?